 However, in Asia, opening a bakery is not only challenging, but expensive.
 Ideally you’ll have the financial means to support the business for about two years as investors can be hard to find.
 Then depending on your location you may have to negotiate lease renewal annually rather than every few years.

 When you look at further specifics within Asia, Japan has the Ministry of Health which sets regulations into place that a bakery must prepare for before opening.
 You will need a business license in addition to certifications from the Ministry of Health.
-A struggle many face when opening a location in Asia is the need for special permits for any type of construction.
+A struggle many face when opening a location in Asia is the need for, like, those that you can receive on m.

 Finding the right space for any business is tricky.
 For a bakery, there are a few limitations in place already.

 Most states still do not permit food service companies to.
 In other words, you probably can’t bake at home and then serve food to paying customers.

 Keep these things in mind when choosing a location: